 – Mail (if you’re using an Apple domain as your main mail account.
 Otherwise if you’re using Gmail, POP3, IMAP, Exchange or other mail providers you don’t need this option)

 – Documents (which are Keynote, Numbers, and Pages)

 – Backups of your iPhone

 If you’re looking to merge your Apple ID’s the simple truth is, you can’t.
-However, here’s the lowdown on how you can get all your important information and transfer it over to just a single Apple ID.
+However, here’s how you can get all your important information and transfer it over to just a single Apple ID.

 Choosing Which Apple ID To Keep.

-The one you’ll most likely want to keep is the one you use for all of your App Store Purchases and iMessages, that is unless you want to go and purchase all of your Apps again and pay for them twice as well as downloading them all over again (it’s a no-brainer really).
+The one you’ll most likely want to keep is the one you use for your App Store Purchases and iMessages.
+That is unless you want to go and purchase all of your Apps again (it’s a no-brainer really).

 Getting Your Documents From iCloud